 Before we dive in deeper, note that not all of the Grand Canyon lies within Grand Canyon National Park.
 Around the park live four tribes—the Hualapai, Navajo, Havasupai, and Hopi—whose reservation rules and policies govern those areas.
 Also keep in mind that the season and weather will play a role in your Grand Canyon planning, with roads, viewpoints, and services subject to closure.

 Most people aiming to see the canyon in one day will prioritize the South Rim, where it’s possible to see and do the most in the least amount of time.
-Even still, you’ll have your sightseeing cut out for you, so use the following plan to check all the most important boxes in a short visit.
+You’ll have your sightseeing cut out for you, though, so use the following plan to check all the most important boxes in a short visit.

 Waking up before dawn will seem well worth it when the first rays make the canyon walls glow gold.
 Mather Point is the go-to spot to watch the sun come up, but you can’t go wrong anywhere along the Rim Trail.